sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 <img class="aligncenter wp-image-121" src="/images/thc/Distribution-1024x698.jpg" alt="Distribution of THC in the body over time." width="550" height="375" srcset="/images/thc/Distribution-1024x698.jpg 1024w, /images/thc/Distribution-300x205.jpg 300w, /images/thc/Distribution-768x524.jpg 768w, /images/thc/Distribution-1200x818.jpg 1200w, /images/thc/Distribution.jpg 1280w" sizes="(max-width: 550px) 85vw, 550px">

-As you can see in the chart above[^marijuana-toxicity], after smoking THC there is a time lag between concentrations in the blood and brain.
+As you can see in the chart above,[^marijuana-toxicity] after smoking THC there is a time lag between concentrations in the blood and brain.
 That's why high THC levels in the bloodstream don't mean that the user experiences a psychological high at the same time.

 Finally, **THC is not just THC.** Some studies suggest, that the psychological high correlates better with the blood levels of the metabolite 11-OH-THC whose absolute representation would be much lower than the one of delta-9-THC.[^metabolism] More on this in the next and final sections.